Skip to contents

 Value

-This function returns the population impact fraction as a numeric value.
+This function returns the potential impact fraction as a numeric value.

 Details